Pizza & beer at Homeslice (Nov. 2021).

 At Bufalina Due (March 2023).
 Front to back, left: Jared, Matt and Joyce; right: Arbel, Dinesh and Sam.

-Arbel is an Assistant Professor affiliated with both the Division of Health Informatics and Data Science in the Department of Population Health at the Dell Medical School and the Department of Integrative Biology at the College of Natural Sciences.
+Arbel is an Assistant Professor of Population Health and Integrative Biology and a Pew Scholar in the Biomedical Sciences.
 Previously, Arbel was a Simons Foundation Fellow in Molly Przeworski’s lab at Columbia University.
 He holds a B.S. in both mathematics and physics and an M.S. in ecology, evolution and behavior from the Hebrew University of Jerusalem, advised by Guy Sella.
 He also holds an M.S. in statistics and a Ph.D. in biology from Stanford University, where he was advised by Jonathan Pritchard as a Stanford Center for Computational, Evolutionary and Human Genomics Fellow.

 Carrie completed her Bachelor's degree at UT Austin studying Management Information Systems and pursuing the Elements of Computing Certificate and Pre-Medical track.
 She is interested in genomic research and its clinical applications.
 She is currently pursuing an MD degree, and hopes to combine clinical work with research.
 Outside of research, she enjoys playing volleyball and tutoring children.